 Estimating compact binary merger rates requires modeling the complex interplay between star formation and the evolution of binary star systems.
 This involves tracking the formation and evolution of binaries through processes such as mass transfer, stellar winds, and supernova explosions, which eventually produce compact objects like neutron stars and black holes.
 The merger rate is then determined by considering the timescales for these binaries to coalesce due to gravitational wave emission, along with factors like metallicity and the initial mass function.
 This approach enables predictions of merger rates across cosmic time, particularly at high redshifts where current GW observatories lack sensitivity for direct detections.
 In the following, we investigate some specific models for the merger rate history of compact binaries and assess their impact on the GWB energy density spectrum.

-\subsection{Time Delay}
+\subsection{Time delay}

-We start by investigating the effect of the delay time distribution on the resulting merger rate.
+We start by investigating the effect of the time-delay distribution on the resulting merger rate.
 In~\cref{eq:Rmz} we have introduced the calculation of the merger rate from the SFR convolved with a distribution of time delays $p(t_d)$.
-For the fiducial model we have assumed $p \sim t_d^{-1}$, which is motivated by the gravitational wave inspiral time scale assuming the initial orbital separation of binaries is flat in log-space~\cite{Piran:1992}.
-To reflect the uncertainty in the time delay distribution, we examine $p(t_d) \sim t_d^{\nu}$ for $\nu \in [-1.5, -0.5]$.
+For the fiducial model we have assumed $p \sim t_d^{-1}$, which is motivated by the gravitational wave inspiral timescale assuming the initial orbital separation of binaries is flat in log-space~\cite{Piran:1992}.
+To reflect the uncertainty in the time-delay distribution, we examine $p(t_d) \sim t_d^{\nu}$ for $\nu \in [-1.5, -0.5]$.
 The other critical parameter is the minimum delay time $t_\mathrm{d,min}$, which for the fiducial model was assumed to be 50 Myr.
 In the literature~\cite{Dominik:2012,Dominik:2013,Belczynski:2016,Rodriguez:2016,Marchant:2016,Artale:2019,Zevin:2022}, values for $t_\mathrm{d,min} \in [10, 100]$ Myr are common, depending on the formation channel and assumptions in stellar evolution and population synthesis modeling.

 The first column of~\cref{fig:SFRtimemetal} displays how extreme choices for the parameters $\nu$ and $t_\mathrm{d,min}$ affect the fiducial BBH merger rate (without metallicity cut) and the corresponding background energy density spectrum.
 A steeper delay-time distribution ($\nu < -1$) favors shorter delay times, leading to a higher peak merger rate and an enhanced background amplitude.
 Conversely, a flatter distribution or a larger minimal delay time tends to suppress the peak merger rate, which also shifts toward lower redshifts.
 The relative difference in background amplitude $\Omega_\mathrm{GW}$ at 10~Hz between the extreme cases ($\nu=-3/2,\,t_\mathrm{d,min}=10\,\mathrm{Myr}$ and $\nu=-1/2,\,t_\mathrm{d,min}=100\,\mathrm{Myr}$) exceeds 130\%, more than doubling the amplitude.
 Notably, the shape of the merger rate at low redshifts is particularly sensitive to the delay-time distribution.
-With upcoming observing runs, we anticipate more precise measurements of the local BBH merger rate and the low-redshift spectral index $\gamma$, which will help constrain the time delay models.
+With upcoming observing runs, we anticipate more precise measurements of the local BBH merger rate and the low-redshift spectral index $\gamma$, which will help constrain the time-delay models.